 Family Formal Photos

 By capturing all formal photos early in the day, I only needed to impose on the guests for the formal group photos after the ceremony.
 I find it best to take these photos immediately after the ceremony, before guests begin drinking.
-Once drinking starts, gathering everyone for family photos becomes a Herculean effort, much like herding cats in my experience.
+Once drinking starts, gathering everyone for family photos becomes a Herculean effort, much like herding cats in my experience as a Santa Rosa wedding photographer.

 In this wedding, they both wanted Rob to first see Abbey as she walked down the aisle.
 In this case, the best time for formal couples portraits is right after the group photos, aligning with golden hour.